respawn-app/FlowMVI/README.md

 ## Why FlowMVI?

 Usually architecture frameworks mean boilerplate and support difficulty for marginal benefits of "clean code".
+FlowMVI does not dictate what your code should do or look like.
-This library focuses instead on building a supporting infrastructure to enable new possibilities for your app.
+Instead, this library focuses on building a supporting infrastructure to enable new possibilities for your app.

 Here's what you get: